China's factories, households grapple with power cuts | Headlines

 The disruption to China's vast manufacturing industries during one of their busiest seasons reflects the ruling Communist Party's struggle to balance economic growth with efforts to rein in pollution and emissions of climate-changing gases.

 "Beijing's unprecedented resolve in enforcing energy consumption limits could result in long-term benefits, but the short-term economic costs are substantial," Nomura economists Ting Lu, Lisheng Wang, and Jing Wang said in a report Monday.
-They cut their economic growth forecast for China to 4.7% from 5.1% over a year earlier in the current quarter.
-They cut their outlook for annual growth to 7.7% from 8.2%.
+They said the impact might be so severe that they cut their economic growth forecast for China to 4.7 percent from 5.1 percent over a year earlier in the current quarter.
+They cut their outlook for annual growth to 7.7 percent from 8.2 percent.

 Global financial markets already were on edge about the possible collapse of one of China's biggest real estate developers, Evergrande Group, which is struggling to avoid a default on billions of dollars of debt.

-Manufacturers already are facing shortages of processor chips, disruptions in shipping, and other lingering effects of the global shutdown of travel and trade to fight the coronavirus pandemic.
+Manufacturers already face shortages of processor chips, disruptions in shipping, and other lingering effects of the global shutdown of travel and trade to fight the coronavirus pandemic.

-The crunch comes as global leaders prepare to attend a U.N. environmental conference by video link on Oct.
-12-13 in the southwestern city of Kunming.
-That increases pressure on President Xi Jinping's government to stick to emissions and energy efficiency targets.
+The crunch comes as global leaders prepare to attend a UN environmental conference by video link on October 12-13 in the southwestern city of Kunming.
+That increases pressure on President Xi Jinping's government, as the meeting's host, to show it is sticking to emissions and energy efficiency targets.

+China is one of the world's biggest emitters of climate-changing industrial gases and consumes more energy per unit of economic output than developed countries.

 The ruling party also is preparing for the Winter Olympics in the Chinese capital, Beijing, and the nearby city of Shijiazhuang in February, a period when it will want clear blue skies.